arkency/posts/posts/2015-06-12-subscribing-for-events-in-rails-event-store.md

 <!-- more -->

 ## One router to rule them all
 Because that is only a sample application showing how easy is to build an Event Sourced application using Ruby/Rails and Rails Event Store there were some shortcuts.
 Shortcuts that should have never been there.
-Shortcuts that have made some doubts for others who trying to build their own solution.
+Shortcuts that have made some doubts for others who try to build their own solution.

 The router was defined as: